 Resources for Disabled Students (RDS) provides alternative testing services as an accommodation/academic adjustment for students who have a learning, visual, hearing, mobility, or other disability that significantly affects, or limits, the ability to take exams in a traditional setting and/or format.
 Alternative testing services are a means of providing conditions that minimize the effects of a particular disability in order to ensure the student is able to adequately demonstrate his/her knowledge or mastery of a course.
 These conditions are not intended to alter the fundamental nature or requirements of any course.

-Alternative testing services may be requested by a student or be recommended by the RDS Counselor or other appropriate RDS staff as an appropriate academic adjustment/ accommodation after an assessment of needs.
+Alternative testing services may be requested by a student or be recommended by the RDS Specialist or other appropriate RDS staff as an appropriate academic adjustment/ accommodation after an assessment of needs.

 Students who are temporarily disabled due to injuries affecting their ability to write may also be eligible for alternative testing services.
 Students who are temporarily disabled due to injuries or other acute conditions may be granted conditional status through their recovery but no longer than one semester of service.